abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 ### GET (read)

 We already implemented this HTTP type for our collection URI.
-The only added complexity we need for a single element is to handle the ID of the element that the user is requesting.
-Sinatra makes this very easy by providing support for this in its route matchers.
+The only added complexity we need for a single element is to accept the primary key of the element that the user is requesting.
+Sinatra makes this very easy by providing support for this in its route matcher.
 Add this to your `sinatra.rb` file:

 ```ruby
 get '/customer/:cust_num' do |cust_num|